-Short Sale of stocks refers to the transaction in which the seller first borrows the security from the broker and then sells it in the open market and thereafter, buys the security back at an appropriate time to pay it back to the broker.
-In this, the Buyer of the security has to buy back the Stock from the Broker in order to cover his open position.
-They are basically called as a Margin Transactions in which the settlement of the Trade happens on the Net margins and not actual delivery of the Stock.
-There are certain guidelines which need to be followed for the Short Selling to be done by the investors in respect of minimum margins to be maintained with the Brokers
+A short sale of stocks refers to the transaction in which the seller first borrows the Security from the Broker and then sells it in the open market and, thereafter, buys the Security back at an appropriate time to pay it back to the Broker.
+In this, the Buyer of the Security has to buy back the Stock from the Broker in order to cover his open position.
+They are basically called as a Margin Transactions in which the settlement of the trade happens on the Net margins and not actual delivery of the Stock.
+There are certain guidelines that need to be followed for the Short Selling to be done by the investors in respect of minimum margins to be maintained with the Brokers.

 Examples of How Short Sales Stocks Process Works?

 Below are some examples of how short the sale of stocks works?

 Short Sale Stocks Example #1